 Defines, changes, or disables the "erase line" (EL) character.
-If you enter the defined EL character during a TELNET session, Client-TELNET sends the TELNET EL control function to the server instead of the actual character.
+If you enter the defined EL character during a TELNET session, The Telnet client sends the TELNET EL control function to the server instead of the actual character.

 SET EL char SET NOEL